-The certificate program requires successful completion of three courses that are modified offerings within the current CTC curriculum.
+The certificate program requires successful completion of four courses that are modified offerings within the current CTC curriculum.

-Neurobiology of Trauma (a modified version of CTC 651) and Advanced Interventions in Trauma Treatment (a modified version of CTC 653) are required of all participants.
-Certificate seeking professionals choose one additional course from a menu of three modified offerings in the CTC program.
+Foundations of Trauma (a modified version of CTC 605), Neurobiology of Trauma (a modified version of CTC 651) and Advanced Interventions in Trauma Treatment (a modified version of CTC 653) are required of all participants.
+Certificate seeking professionals choose one additional course from a menu of two modified offerings in the CTC program.
 Certificate students will engage in class lectures alongside current M.S. students, but will have modified assignments, assessments, and no online requirements.
 The courses offered are described below (full syllabi will be distributed separately).

-Neurobiology of Trauma- REQUIRED
+Foundations of Trauma- REQUIRED

-32 contact hours, Spring Offering
+32 contact hours, Fall Offering